Make Your Own — Healthy Homemade Elderberry Popsicles

 You can add a handful of spinach or kale to any smoothie recipe, right?
 Well… let’s turn that smoothie into popsicles by pouring it into molds and freezing.
 Easy peasy.

-DIRECTIONS: My favorite recipe is blending ½ cup spinach, 1 frozen banana, and ½ cup frozen strawberries, ¼ cup elderberry syrup, and 1 cup coconut or almond milk.
+DIRECTIONS: My favorite recipe is blending spinach, banana, and frozen strawberries, organic elderberry syrup and coconut or almond milk.
 Drizzle in more milk as needed until it has a nice smooth but thick consistency.

 Now — they’re getting in their greens while enjoying their favorite summer treat.
 Celebrate mommas — that’s a win in my book. 🎉